succinctlabs/sp1-blobstream/README.md

 - `/contracts`: The contract's source code and deployment scripts.
 Backwards-compatible with the original BlobstreamX implementation in case we need to upgrade.

+## Deploy SP1 Blobstream

+An SP1 Blobstream implementation has three main components:
+- An `SP1Blobstream` contract.

 ## Run the BlobstreamX Light Client
 Update the root folder `.env` following `.env.example`